Menithal/Blender-Metaverse-Addon/README.md

 - Added VRChat Specific tools (WIP) for experienced blenderers.
 - Prepared framework for ability to import and on-the-fly create multiple platform skeletons and retarget animations cross-platform.
 - Fixed issues with Hifi FBX export, regarding emissions

+### 1.4x

+- 2.8 RC support
+- Removed eBPBRS infavor of just using the PBR Materials.
+- Lots of Refactoring